livereload/livereload-js/README.md

 Manual testing: open files in `test/html/*` in various browsers, make some changes and make sure they are applied.

-Testing the Browserify usage scenario: `grunt browserify:test`, then perform manual testing of `test/html/browserified/`.
+Testing the Browserify usage scenario: `npm run test-manual`, then perform manual testing of `test/html/browserified/`.

 Releasing a new version